maickrau/ribotin/README.md

 ##### Species with short rDNA morphs

 If your species has short rDNA morph size (about 10000bp per morph) you can use the HiFi reads to get very accurate morphs.
-In this case input the HiFi reads as the nanopore reads as well and adjust the clustering parameters: `-i hifi_reads.fa --nano hifi_reads.fa --morph-cluster-maxedit 10 --morph-recluster-minedit 1`.
+In this case input the HiFi reads as the nanopore reads as well and adjust the clustering parameters: `-i hifi_reads.fa --nano hifi_reads.fa --morph-cluster-maxedit 10 --morph-recluster-minedit 1 --approx-morphsize <morphsize> -r path_to_reference_kmers.fa`.
 This will resolve morphs with very small differences.

 ##### Clustering morphs with ultralong ONT reads